csinn/CSInn/README.md

 Blazor allows us to build interactive web UIs using C# instead of JavaScript.
 To get started with Blazor, please refer to this [microsoft document](https://docs.microsoft.com/en-gb/aspnet/core/blazor/get-started?view=aspnetcore-3.0&tabs=visual-studio) using the guidance to install for the choice of your tooling.

+# Branching Model
+For our branching model, we're using GitFlow as we're attempting to work outside the master branch as that'll be our completely stable build for use.
+For example, for features we use "feature/feature we work on" or for fixes we use "fix/readme".

 This project is licensed under the MIT license.
 See the [license file](LICENSE) for more information.